-Since the project’s inception in 2016, we have had tremendous support by our members and friends.
-Veterans and their family members and descendants have provided biographical information, personal items and photographs for over 400 men and women from our community who have served in the military.
+Since the project’s inception, we have had tremendous support by our members and friends.
+Veterans and their family members and descendants have provided biographical information, personal items and photographs for over 700 men and women from our community who have served in the military.

 The following is an excerpt from a letter written on November 27, 1918, by Private First Class Ralph Llewelyn Kerr, who was raised in Angels, Dreher Township.
-Private Kerr was assigned to the 108th Machine Gun Battalion, 28th “Keystone” Division, and served in France.
+Private Kerr was assigned to the 108th Machine Gun Battalion, 28th Division, nicknamed the Keystone Division, and he served in France.

-Then we went up in the Argonne Forest claimed to be the largest forest in the world and was in that whole drive which lasted about eighteen days.
-In this battle a number of us were surrounded in a big counter attack launched by the Germans and had to fight our way out in hand to hand fighting, and in about one hour after that we had them going so fast you could hardly see them from dust.
-From the Argonne Forest, we went to the Metz front, and it was at this place we were fighting when the armistice was signed.
-Take it from me when the eleventh hour came that morning it was a sight worthwhile seeing.
-Everything just as quiet and nice and it did not seem possible.
+Then we went up in the Argonne Forest and I was in that whole drive, which lasted about eighteen days.
+In this battle a number of us were surrounded in a big counter attack launched by the Germans and had to fight our way out in hand to hand fighting, and in about one hour after that we had them going so fast you could hardly see them from the dust.
+From the Argonne Forest, we went to the Metz front and were fighting at this place when the armistice was signed.
+Take it from me, when the eleventh hour came that morning it was a sight worthwhile seeing.
+Everything just as quiet and nice it did not seem possible.
 In about five minutes you could see Germans and Americans in all directions.

 To participate in the GDHS Veterans’ History Project, click on Veteran Biographical Data Form.
 The form can be completed online and returned as an email attachment to firstname.lastname@example.org or printed and mailed to: GDHS, PO Box 176, Greentown, PA 18426.
 Additional documents, such as letters written during time in the military, certificates or awards received, are welcome and can be reproduced for our archive.
 We are also interested in a photo of the veteran in military uniform, if possible, and we can work with you to obtain the best possible image of the photograph.